AudiusProject/audius-protocol/monitoring/README.md

 ### Add New Targets

+`./prometheus/generate-prom.js` generates `prometheus.yml` within the
+container at build time.

+For local development, start by modifying `./prometheus/ymls/local.yml`.

-`./prometheus/generate-prom.js` generates `prometheus.yml` within the container at build time.
-To add new static targets, use the stubs within `./prometheus/ymls/`.
+To add new static targets for production, use the stubs within `./prometheus/ymls/`.

 To add new dynamically generated targets, modification of `./prometheus/generate-prom.js:generateEnv()` may be required.